 Sometimes, your doctor decides you need to be admitted to the hospital (that means you will stay overnight).
 He or she either needs to find out about something going on inside your body or has decided you need special medicine, surgery, or other treatment for a health problem.
 Your doctor will call the hospital to tell the staff that you’re coming, and you will go to the admissions office to check in.

-Another way that kids might be admitted to the hospital is through the A&E – click here to listen to our episode on the A&E!
+Another way that kids might be admitted to the hospital is through the A&E.

 You might go to the A&E if you are feeling very sick or have been injured, especially if your doctor or parent feels that you need medical attention right away.
 There, the doctors and nurses will take care of you and help you feel better.
 If you need to stay overnight at the hospital, someone from the hospital staff will take you and your parents to your hospital room.